or how PCI works , called plug and play.

 This is called PUNTING, but can run out of bounds.?

-If running XP , install VISTA. (if possible , ask HP.com) XP needs to dead forever, or you will by cyberattacked. (just like HSA did in England last week, "hospitals running stinking XP in the year 2017, omg)
+If running XP , install VISTA. (if possible , ask HP.com) XP needs to stay dead forever, or you will by cyberattacked. (just like HSA did in England last week, "hospitals running stinking XP in the year 2017, omg)

 Or install Linux.(on all old PC's for best cure) (be sure to own a set of HP media kit disks to you can go back XP, if Linux fails,)